nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ```

 ### Verifying the access token by resource server
-* The integrity of the access token received for authorization at the resource server can be verified by the JWT signature
+* The integrity of the access token received for authorization at the resource server can be verified by the JWT signature.
+The public key URL required for verifying the JWT signature can be found in the "jwks_uri" of the well-known configuraiopage
 * The scopes of the client application requesting authorization can be verified in the "scope" attribute of the access token JWT payload
 * The expiry of the access token can also be verified using the "exp" attribute of the access token JWT payload